ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> Position (navigation) lights on an aircraft are </span>
 - Red for the left wingtip, green for the right wing tip, and white for the tail.
 Lights on an aircraft consist of a red light on the left wing, a green light on the right wing, and a white light on the tail.

+- <span style="color:green"> Using a turn and slip indicator, how do you know that you are in a coordinated turn? </span>
+- Centering the ball results in a coordinated turn.
+  If inadequate right rudder is applied in a right turn, a slip results.
+Too much right rudder causes the aircraft to skid through the turn.
+Centering the ball results in a coordinated turn.

+- <span style="color:green"> A precaution for the operation of an engine equipped with a constant-speed propeller is to </span>
+- avoid high manifold pressure settings with low RPM.
+  For any given RPM there is a manifold pressure that should not be exceeded.
+If manifold pressure is excessive for a given RPM, the pressure within the cylinders could be exceeded, placing undue stress on them.
+Follow the manufacturer's recommendations.

+- <span style="color:green"> How is engine operation controlled on an engine equipped with a constant-speed propeller? </span>
+- The throttle controls power output as registered on the manifold pressure gauge and the propeller control regulates engine RPM.
+  On an engine equipped with a constant-speed propeller, throttle controls the power output registered on a manifold pressure gauge and the propeller control regulates the engine RPM.

 ###  Pitot-Static System
 Altitude (All kinds of altitude) (TODO)